The opposite of a great truth is also true.

 I primarily study how affect (e.g., moods and emotions) influences the way we think about and perceive the world and people around us.

 Something of a great truth in the affect-cognition literature is the idea that the cognitive consequences of affect are etched in psychological stone.
 Positive and negative emotions, for example, have distinct cognitive and perceptual effects: positive moods make people think in superficial ways, and negative moods make people think more analytically; happy people are quick to focus on the forest, and sad people are quick to focus on the trees; and so forth.

-- Huntsinger, J. R. (in press).
-Incidental experiences of affective coherence and incoherence influence persuasion.
-Personality and Social Psychology Bulletin
+- Huntsinger, J. R. (2014).
+A flexible impact of affective feelings on priming effects: Assimilation and Contrast.
+Personality and Social Psychology Bulletin, 40, 450-462.

 - Huntsinger, J. R. (2013).
 Narrowing down to the automatically activated attitude: A narrow conceptual scope improves correspondence between implicitly and explicitly measured attitudes.
 Journal of Experimental Social Psychology, 49, 132-137.